tristanguigue/vib_s2s/project.md

 - Make marginal on z dependent on x?
 - Impact of K (with max likelihood, how to get it?) vs impact of beta
 - Try MC average over 12 samples

+# August 5th
+- Checking that sigma decrease for beta = 10^-3, start at 0.68, down to 0.50 then back up to 1.
+For beta=0, down = 0.02